This post compares the observation decks in NYC to help you choose which one is best for you.

 That said, SUMMIT One currently enjoys a nearly perfect score on Trip Advisor, and most visitors enjoyed their experience.

-As with competitors, one of the main issues guests seem to have is in regards to crowd control, and that tends to be an issue with any big new attraction.
+As with competitors, one of the main issues guests seem to have is in regard to crowd control, and that tends to be an issue with any big new attraction.

 Several visitors have indicated that the view at SUMMIT One Vanderbilt is among the best in the city, and others went further in saying that they spent 3 hours here and didn't get bored.